 What are the main benefits of productive failure for learning?

-(Bjork & Bjork, 2011) showed productive struggle boosts retention.
+Bjork and Bjork (2011) showed that productive struggle can support retention.
 Learners understand concepts better than with direct instruction alone.
 This struggle stops learners falsely believing they are competent (Kapur, 2016).
 Brown et al., (2014) found learners transfer skills to new situations easier.

 What does the research say about productive failure?

-Kapur's research shows that problem-solving before instruction can improve later conceptual learning when the task is carefully designed and followed by teacher-led consolidation (Kapur, 2008; Kapur & Bielaczyc, 2012; Sinha & Kapur, 2021).
+Kapur's research shows that problem-solving before instruction can improve later conceptual learning.
+This works when the task is carefully designed and followed by teacher-led consolidation (Kapur, 2008; Kapur & Bielaczyc, 2012; Sinha & Kapur, 2021).
 The strategy is not unguided discovery: the teacher still connects learner attempts to the formal concept.

 What are common mistakes when using productive failure?

-Learners struggle if tasks are too easy or too hard.
-Unstructured tasks cause frustration, not productive effort.
-Teachers should explicitly teach solutions (Kirschner, Sweller & Clark, 2006).
-Comparing expert solutions with learners' work is crucial (Bjork, 1994).
+Learners struggle when tasks are too easy, too hard or too open.
+Unstructured tasks create frustration, not productive effort.
+Teachers should provide explicit consolidation after the generation phase and compare expert solutions with learners' work (Kirschner, Sweller, & Clark, 2006; Bjork, 1994).

 Why is productive failure different from discovery learning?